 How many times have you been involved in minor scrapes and bumps when driving your car?
 God forbid if you get in a more serious accident and there are no witnesses to attest to your story.
 Sometimes these mishaps happen to the front end of your car and sometimes to the rear.
-Looking for the best front and rear dash cams, or best dual dash cam is your best bet.
-Let’s take a look at some of the options on the market with these top choices of the RRD.org team.
+Looking for the best front and rear dash cams, or top dual dash cam is your best bet.
+Take a look at some of the options on the market with these top choices of the RRD.org team.

 Top 7 Front and Rear Dash Cams Reviews & Comparison